Merdekasoft/remaster/README.md

-# Debian Live-Build with i3 and LightDM
+# Debian Live with i3

 This repository contains a script to create a custom Debian Bookworm live image with the i3 window manager and LightDM display manager using `live-build`.